Rangers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the favorite in six of their past 10 games and won each of those contests.
+- The Rangers have played as the favorite seven times over their past 10 games and won each of those contests.

-- In their last game with a spread, the Rangers failed to cover.
+- In their last two games with a spread, the Rangers failed to cover each time.

 Rangers Betting Records & Stats

-- The Rangers have won 45 of the 72 games they were favored on the moneyline this season (62.5%).
+- The Rangers have gone 46-27 in games they were listed as the moneyline favorite (winning 63% of those games).

-- The implied moneyline probablility for this matchup gives the Rangers a 69.2% chance to win.
+- The implied moneyline probablility in this matchup gives the Rangers a 71.4% chance to win.

-- Texas has combined with opponents to go over the total 55 times this season for a 55-49-7 record against the over/under.
+- In the 112 games in which bookmakers have set an over/under for Texas, it has combined with opponents to go over the total 55 times (55-50-7).

-- The Rangers have collected an 8-3-0 record against the spread this season (covering 72.7% of the time).
+- The Rangers have covered 66.7% of their games this season, going 8-4-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!